Medium Hardness Platinum Cured Silicone Rubber for Mold Making

 Step 4: Vacuum Degassing

-You can assess the need for vacuum degassing based on the specific requirements of each project, but it is still recommended for achieving a flawless finish.
-If using vacuum degassing, place the mixed silicone in a container that is 3-4 times larger than the volume of the liquid silicone and vacuum degas until the silicone rises and then collapses.
-Continue vacuum degassing for an additional 1 to 2 minutes.
+You can assess the need for vacuum degassing based on the specific requirements of each project, although vacuum degassing is recommended for achieving a high-quality, bubble-free finish.
+If vacuum degassing is used, place the mixed silicone in a container with a capacity of at least 3–4 times the volume of the material.
+Apply vacuum until the silicone rises and then collapses.
+Continue vacuuming until most of the air bubbles have disappeared, while taking care to prevent the silicone from overflowing.

 Techniques to Reduce Air Bubbles:

-1. Hold the silicone container high above the master pattern and allow it to flow down slowly in a thin stream.
-This helps to break up any air bubbles as the silicone flows.
+1. Hold the silicone container above the master pattern and allow the silicone to flow slowly in a thin stream.
+This helps break up air bubbles during pouring.

-2. Temporarily incline the master pattern at an angle and pour the liquid silicone onto the higher end, allowing it to flow down over the rest of the pattern.
-Once the silicone reaches the lower end, lay the pattern flat and/or tilt or rotate it as necessary to achieve even coverage.
+2. Temporarily tilt the master pattern at an angle and pour the liquid silicone onto the higher end, allowing it to flow downward over the rest of the pattern.
+Once the silicone reaches the lower end, place the pattern flat and/or tilt or rotate it as necessary to achieve even coverage.

 Step 5: Pouring Silicone